MediaMath/screenshooter/README.md

 ####For Next Version
 - [ ] Allow modifications of Differ via config instead of parameters
+- [ ] How to deal with Today changes in UI
+- [ ] Speed Improvements

 ##License
 <!-- Probably doing an MIT License -->